micahstubbs/gist-repo-sync/README.md

 # install this gist-repo-sync package globally
 npm install -g

-# sync all subdirectories in directory-name
+# sync all subdirectories in /Users/you/directory-name
+cd gist-repo-sync
-gistsync directory-name
+gistsync /Users/you/directory-name

-# update all gists in directory-name
+# update all gists in /Users/you/directory-name
+cd gist-repo-sync
-gistupdate directory-name
+gistupdate /Users/you/directory-name
 ```